 The District adopts a balanced budget that is approved by the Committee.
-The Superintendent of Schools presents an annual budget to the Committee, which includes estimates of revenues and other financing sources and recommendations of expenditures and other financing uses.
+The Superintendent of Schools presents an annual budget to the Committee, which includes estimates of revenues and other financing sources, and recommendations of expenditures and other financing uses.
 The Committee, which has the full authority to amend and/or reject the budget or any line item, adopts the expenditure budget by a two-thirds vote and ratification by both member communities' Town Meetings, as required by MGL.
 Increases to the budget subsequent to the approval of the annual budget also require a two-thirds vote of School Committee and Town Meeting ratification.
+The regional school committee may propose, with a two-thirds vote, an amendment to a previously approved budget, which provides bottom-line spending authority.
+If such amendment results in an increase in the total amount of the budget or an increase in assessment for any member, such amendment shall be submitted to the local appropriating authorities for their approval.